SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/compositing.md

 ## compositing mechanisms

 »⟮A compositing mechanism⟯« is ⟮the combination of⟯ ⟮n ＿compositing ingredients＿⟯ and ⟮＿a compositing pprocess＿⟯.
 The compositing mechanism result is the item produced by a compositing mechanism.
 A complex compositing mechanism is the application of one or more compositing mechanisms recursively.

-## ingredients
+## compositing ingredients

 A compositing ingredient (my term) is a part of a composite element ≈ a thing used in a compositing mechanism.
 A heart is a compositing ingredient that is somehow fundamental.